chinapedia/wikipedia.abstract.en/Page/Jurisprudence.md

-CourtGavel.JPGs of law ask "what is law, and what should it be?"]]
+s of law ask "what is law, and what should it be?"]]

 JURISPRUDENCE or LEGAL THEORY is the theoretical study of law.
 Scholars of jurisprudence seek to explain the nature of law in its most general form and provide a deeper understanding of legal reasoning, legal systems, legal institutions, and the role of law in society.[1]